ADACS-Australia/reasearch_project_management_training/_episodes/05-group_template.md

 ### Software repositories
 It is best to keep as many as possible repositories in your group's GitHub organisation but that is not always possible.
 For this reason, listing all of repositories that your group uses is useful.
 You should include the GitHub and documentations links and the maintainers.

-### Papers
+### Projects
-For each paper you can create a card which includes a link to the Trello board for that paper and the person leading the paper.
+For each project you can create a card which includes a link to the Trello board for that project and the person leading the project.
 The lead can include a summary of the project each week to update to the group on it's progress.
-Once they're complete they can be moved to the completed list and links to the final paper version can be included for future reference.
+Once they're complete they can be moved to the completed list and links to the final project version can be included for future reference.

 {% include links.md %}